I’m sure you’ve heard that content has to sound more human, build trust and create real connection. So why is that so hard to achieve?

 Seeing that pattern repeatedly pushed me to focus on communication itself.
 That focus eventually led me back to school to pursue two master’s degrees in strategic and professional communication.

 It validated everything.
-Today, content marketing is supposed to build trust and relationships, but that only happens when communication actually works between the people creating the message and the people receiving it.
+Today, content is supposed to build trust and relationships, but that only happens when communication actually works between the people creating the message and the people receiving it.

 The STAMP Framework